 - Creates an environment in which students are comfortable asking questions, stating opinions, challenging ideas/content.

-- Assesses students' background, culture, needs, aspirations, goals.
+- Understands their student’s background, culture, needs, aspirations, and goals.

 - Manages conflict and differences of opinions.